bgavran/autodiff/README.md

 * Extensible code (it's easy to add your own operations)
 * Visualization of the computational graph

-Disclaimer: You can probably break any of those things above if you try.
+Disclaimer: This is a proof of concept, rather than a usable framework.
+It's not optimized and you can probably break any of those things above if you try.
 Foundations are there but I'm still trying understand how [good code](https://xkcd.com/844/) should look.

 Everything is implemented only in Python 3.6 and numpy and is a heavy Work In Progress.